playframework/playframework/documentation/manual/releases/release25/migration25/StreamsMigration25.md

 To migrate, you'll need to translate the bidirectional `Enumerator`/`Iteratee` stream into a `Flow`.
 You may also need to convert your `In`/`Out` objects into `Message`s using a `MessageFlowTransformer`, although this is not necessary for common types like JSON, since some built-in implicit conversions are provided.

-* To learn how to combine a Source and Sink into a Flow, see XXXX.
-* To learn how to migrate an Enumerator to a Source, see XXXX.
+* To learn how to migrate an Enumerator to a Source, see [Migrating Enumerators to Sources](#Migrating-Enumerators-to-Sources].
-* To learn how to migrate an Iteratee to a Sink, see XXXX.
+* To learn how to migrate an Iteratee to a Sink, see [Migrating Iteratees to Sinks and Accumulators](#Migrating-Iteratees-to-Sinks-and-Accumulators).

 ##### Migrating Java WebSockets